allihaider/leetcode-solutions/README.md

 Given the head of linked list, determine if it has a cycle.

 ### Approach
-The regular O(n) time and space way to do this would be to use a hashmap.
+The regular O(n) time and space way to do this would be to use a hashmap which usually works with python objects by default.
 In this solution, we use the Hare-Tortoise algorithm which uses two pointers where one runs through the linked list faster than the other.

 ### Code
 ```